PUPPY AVAILABILITY 15 JANUARY 2022 UPDATE

 Please note that if you have not sent us a completed form, you are not on the list for either litter!

-After much consideration I have set my price for puppies at £3,000.
-This is a slight reduction on my previous litter.
+After much consideration I have set my price for puppies at £2,500 for 2022.
+This is a reduction on 2021.
 There are many litters advertised online more cheaply (mostly from unlicensed breeders) but I am licensed with my local authority with a 5 Star standard.
 My puppies are born and raised in the home with every care and attention and properly socialised.
 BOTH parents are extensively DNA tested for conditions found in their respective breeds.

 The process for those wishing to welcome a Redkite puppy into their home is as follows:

 Once a litter is confirmed expected on the website or Facebook page:

 - Initial contact by email or phone rather than text message please, with some details about your family background, work commitments etc and the kind of home you are able to offer a Redkite puppy would be helpful.
 I do like to speak to people on the telephone before arranging visits.